Moklenic languages: Languages

 Moken and Moklen are linguistically and culturally related but distinct from each other, with Moken speakers primarily being sea-based hunter-gatherers, while Moklen speakers are land-based people living in villages and towns of southern Thailand (Larish 2005).
 Comparative studies of Moken and Moklen include those of Leerabhandh (1984), Makboon (1981), and Larish (1999).

-The Moklenic languages are spoken along a 650-kilometer stretch of the west coast of southern Myanmar and southern Thailand, from Tavoy Island, Burma to Phi Phi Island, Thailand (Larish 2005).
+The Moklenic languages are spoken along a 650-kilometer stretch of the west coast of southern Myanmar and southern Thailand, from Tavoy Island, Myanmar, to Phi Phi Island, Thailand (Larish 2005).
 Moken has a very wide distribution, while Moklen is exclusively spoken on the western coast of southern Thailand.
 Moklen displays heavy Southern Thai influence and is more endangered than Moken.

 Urak Lawoi’ is spoken by another group of Sea Gypsies in southern Thailand.
 It is one of the Malayic languages, and is not a Moklenic language.
 On Phuket Island, Urak Lawoi’ is in contact with Moken.